makrai/notes/cummins18-speech-health.md

   * Using this method, the
     development score was 0.46 (0.68, for ‘not-de- pressed’) and the test set score was 0.41 (0.58, for ‘not-depressed’)
-  * participants in 2016
+  * contestants in 2016
-    * only deep learning approach being the DEPAUDIONET E2E system [129]
+    * the only deep learning approach was the DEPAUDIONET E2E system [129]
       * feed Mel Spectrum features into an E2E network comprising a feature extraction topology of; a onedimensional convolution layer, a batch normalization layer, a ReLu layer, a one-dimensional max-pooling layer and a dropout layer; this is then followed by a LSTM layer and two fully connected layers
-      * To help overcome imbalance issues: random down sampling of the non depression class when creating their mini-batch samples for network training
+      * To help overcome imbalance issues: random down sampling of the non depression class when creating their mini-batch samples
       * outperformed the baseline approach on development set 0.52 (0.70, for ‘not-depressed’); however, no test set score was given in the paper [129]